M0ch0/gemini-code-review-action-full-context/README.md

-# gemini-code-review-action
+# gemini-code-review-action-full-context

-A container GitHub Action to review a pull request by Gemini AI.
+A container GitHub Action to review a pull request by Gemini AI, considering the full context of the project.

+This action analyzes the entire project structure and content, followed by the pull request diff.
+It provides a comprehensive review that takes into account the broader context of the changes.

 If the size of a pull request is over the maximum chunk size of the Gemini API, the Action will split the pull request into multiple chunks and generate review comments for each chunk.
-And then the Action summarizes the review comments and posts a review comment to the pull request.
+The Action then summarizes the review comments and posts a review comment to the pull request.

 ## Pre-requisites

-We have to set a GitHub Actions secret `GEMINI_API_KEY` to use the Gemini API so that we securely pass it to the Action.
+Set a GitHub Actions secret `GEMINI_API_KEY` to use the Gemini API securely.

 ## Inputs